mistakenelf/branch-cleaner/README.md

 ## Features

-- TUI to view the current git directories branches and ability to delete them easily
+- TUI to view the current git directories branches with the ability to delete them easily

 ## Configuration